 Geum urbanum – wood avens, herb bennet, cloveroot

 A native wild plant whose root, dried and powdered, tastes like cloves.
 However, real cloves are so convenient that this really isn’t a priority for me.
-Wood avens is a little invasive and generally takes too much space and work for what it gives.
+Wood avens is very invasive and takes up far too much space and work for what it gives.

 Helianthus tuberosus – Jerusalem artichoke, sunchoke